samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 ```

 We made a decision to model just three roles for a service, viewer, operator and
-admin.
+admin- from our experience, it seems this is flexible enough for almost all use
+cases.
 We thought it would be great if all permissions granted to humans were
 derived from these member lists, instead of scattering the membership across our
 infrastructure configuration (Kubernetes, terraform, Chef).